dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 }
 ```

-Any metadata on the abstract instance variable declaration applies to both the
+Metadata on an abstract or external variable declaration _D_ is associated
-setter and the getter.
+with both getter and the setter, if present, that arise by desugaring of
+_D_.

 ### Dynamic Semantics

 There are no changes to the dynamic semantics, because abstract and
-external variables are eliminated by desugaring before run time.
+external variables are eliminated by desugaring at compile time.

 ## Discussion

 The ability to declare multiple abstract or external variables together
 allows developers to avoid repeating the type and properties like `final`,
-if they should be identical in several declarations.
+if they are identical for several declared variables.
+However, it would of

-However, it would of course be easy to omit this feature, if it is
+course be easy to omit this feature, if it is considered detrimental to the
-considered to lower the maintainability or readability of the code.
+maintainability or readability of the code.